-The annual review we received from our lake consultants, Onterra LLC., for the 2021 dive season was exceptional.
+The annual review we received from our lake consultants, Onterra LLC., for the 2022 dive season was positive.
 Diver hand harvesting met or exceeded its predetermined goals in all target areas on the lake.
-The divers harvested over 1200 pounds of EWM from the lake, a significant increase in weight over the last three years of harvesting.
-The mild winter and warm spring was attritubited to the increase in EWM.
-Onterra’s recommendation is to continue to monitor and control EWM as currently done with hand harvesting techniques.
-They confirmed that hand harvesting was the most appropriate way of controlling Eurasian milfoil on Squash Lake.
+The divers harvested 2960 pounds of EWM from the lake, the fifth highest total since we started, and the highest since 2015.
+This was consistent with other lakes in the northern regions of the state.

 The divers reported that the milfoil returned to areas more quickly and more vigorously after being harvested than in previous diving seasons.
 Some new areas of the lake had heavy milfoil this year that had previosly seen only low levels of milfoil.
 Those included the shoreline north of the boat landing and the bay area in front of Tom Hanson's property.
 The Loon Bay area area continued to be an area of concern because of the difficulty of harvesting this shallow water bay.

 Two of our regular divers will be returning next summer to dive.
 We continue to look for new divers.
 If you have interest or know of an interested diver please contact Tom Johansen (district chairperson).
 Next summer we will also be using a milfoil removal company from Minocqua.
 This company uses a dive boat with four air hoses for divers to swim in front of the boat and harvest milfoil.
 Please look for them next summer, and like our other dive boat, maintain a save distance (over 100 feet) from the boat and divers.